nosota/mWallet/README.md

 ---

+### Integer Representation in Financial Systems: The Case for Cents Over Decimals

+Using integers (like cents) in a Wallet System instead of floating-point types such as `BigDecimal` or `double` offers several advantages, particularly in terms of precision, performance, and simplicity.
+Here's a breakdown of the reasons:

+1. **Precision and Accuracy**:
+   - **Floating Point Issues**: Both `float` and `double` data types in many programming languages use binary floating-point arithmetic which can lead to precision errors.
+For example, simple arithmetic operations like subtraction or addition might not result in the expected value due to rounding errors.
+   - **Exact Arithmetic with Integers**: When representing monetary values as integers (e.g., cents), all arithmetic operations are exact, avoiding the pitfalls of floating-point arithmetic.

+2. **Simplicity**:
+   - **Easier Arithmetic**: With integer-based representation, standard arithmetic operations are straightforward.
+You won't need to handle the complexities that come with floating-point arithmetic.
+   - **Clearer Database Representation**: When storing values in databases, using an integer field is more straightforward than handling decimal points.
+You can always convert to a decimal representation when displaying the value to end users.

+3. **Performance**:
+   - **Optimized Arithmetic**: Integer arithmetic operations are typically faster and more optimized than their floating-point counterparts, especially on certain hardware.
+   - **Storage Efficiency**: Integers can be more storage-efficient, especially when considering the additional precision and scale metadata needed for exact decimal types like `BigDecimal`.

+4. **Consistency Across Platforms**:
+   - **Uniform Behavior**: Integers have consistent behavior across different platforms and programming languages.
+In contrast, floating-point implementations might vary.
+   - **Database Portability**: Different databases handle floating-point numbers in varying ways.
+Using integers ensures consistency across different database systems.

+5. **Avoid Compounding Errors**:
+   - Over time, repeated calculations using `double` or `float` can introduce and compound rounding errors.
+Using integer values helps prevent the accumulation of these errors.

+6. **Industry Standard**:
+   - Many financial systems and standards, like ISO 4217 which defines currency codes, advocate for the use of minor units (e.g., cents for USD, pence for GBP) to ensure precision.

+In summary, when dealing with money in software systems, it's crucial to maintain precision, avoid rounding errors, and ensure consistency.
+Using integer representations, like cents, is a proven way to achieve these goals.

+---

 ### Entity Relationship Diagram (ERD):

 Note: This is a simplified representation and might not capture all the intricate relationships and constraints of the